 Ice Hockey Betting Strategy

-As ever the key to making a long-term profit from betting on ice hockey is research, study, and a little more research.
-By doing this you can seek to find value bets, the only sure fire method of making money in the long run.
+As ever, the key to potentially making a net win from betting on ice hockey is research, study, and a little more research.
+By doing this, you can seek to find value bets, which is a good way to try to get an overall net win in the long run.
 When betting on ice hockey the most important factor is to study the recent form of the teams and be aware of which players will be playing.
 With the reliance, like most US sports, on the handicap (spread) by assessing the relative merits of both teams and assigning them your own handicap it is easy to see where you disagree with a bookie and thus where, if you’ve done your handicapping well, there is value.

 One interesting factor that bettors should be aware of is changing trends.
 2013 has thrown up some fantastic value (in the NHL) due to changing home ice advantage in the playoffs.
 In recent seasons it has been greatly reduced due to a number of factors meaning that the bookies were running scared of the away side.
 However, this latest season has seen normal service being resumed, in fact home ice has been more important than for a long, long time, meaning backing the home side has offered some fantastic value to the shrewd punters who spotted the trend early.